prometheus/prometheus/docs/disabled_features.md

 `--enable-feature=promql-negative-offset`

-In contrast to the positive offset modifier, the negative offset modifier lets one shift a vector into the future.
+In contrast to the positive offset modifier, the negative offset modifier lets one shift a vector selector into the future.
 An example in which one may want to use a negative offset is reviewing past data and making temporal comparisons with more recent data.

 More details can be found [here](querying/basics.md#offset-modifier).